ajaynema/oc-ajay/README.md

-# oc-nlp-ajay - Fun and Learn series - NLP Interface to networking device using YANG.
+# oc-nlp-ajay - NLP Interface to networking device using YANG.
+# Fun and Learn series

 Project to play with AI/ML, openconfig and yang and learn the python, yang and AI/ML.
 Same time trying to make tool useful for automation and telecom and networking programmers.